samhector/InkyTwitterTrends/README.md

 Script modified to display on Inky pHAT by [@samhector](https://twitter.com/samhector)

 # Setup

+## Set up Raspberry Pi and Inky pHAT

+[Set up a Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) to the point where you have an active terminal session, and follow the [Getting Started with Inky pHAT turorial](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat) over at Pimoroni.

 ## Twitter Dev Account

 You'll need a Developer Twitter account.
 You can apply for access here: https://developer.twitter.com

-Once that's been approved, set up a new App and generate your Consumer Keys (API Key & Secret) and Authentication Tokens (Access token & access token secret).
+Once that's been approved, set up a new App and generate your Consumer Keys (API Key & Secret) and Authentication Tokens (Access Token & Access Token Secret).

-Put these into the config.py file.
+Copy & paste these into the config.py file.

-## Raspberry Pi and Inky pHAT

-Set up a Raspberry Pi with the latest Raspbian and follow the [Getting Started with Inky pHAT turorial](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat) over at Pimoroni.

-## Script customisation
+## Customise Location

-Edit the location ID in trends.py to display info from the geography you're interested in.
+Edit the PlaceID in config.py to display info from the geography you're interested in.
 By default it's the UK.

-Not sure if this is important or not, but you can edit the colour or size of the screen depending on which Inky model you have.
-If you have the larger one, you might also like to edit the number of results it pulls in to increase it from 5.
+You don't have to use a country, you can localise this to a state or city, if you like.

+It uses the WOEID system.
+You can look up the WOEID you need here: https://www.findmecity.com/ (click "WOEID Countres" if you'd like to look up yours, eg. USA = 23424977)

 ## Install the requirements